 • Mailing address

-Ultimately, Form W-9 provides the information the contracting organization needs to fill out Form 1099, which reports on the miscellaneous income organizations pay to contractors, freelancers, and vendors.
-Once the IRS receives Form 1099, it uses the TIN and name information to verify that the contractor has reported their income correctly on their tax return.
+Ultimately, Form W-9 provides the information the contracting organization needs to fill out Form 1099, which reports on the non-employee compensation and miscellaneous income organizations pay to consultants, contractors, freelancers, and other vendors.
+Form 1099 helps the IRS ensure that taxpayers are reporting all their income from various sources, including contracted work, rent, royalties, and other non-employee compensation.

 There are two possible instances in which your nonprofit would need to handle Form W-9: when you work with a contractor or act as a contractor for another organization.
 Here’s what your nonprofit’s role looks like in each of these scenarios: